Grothendieck--Serre for constant reductive group schemes: Introduction

-Let $S$ be an algebraic space, and let $G$ be an $S$-group algebraic space.
-For an $S$-algebraic space $T$, by a $G$-torsor over $T$ we shall mean a $G_T:=G\times_RT$-torsor.
-Denote by $\textbf{Tors}(S_{\fppf},G)$ (resp., $\textbf{Tors}(S_{\et},G)$) the groupoid of $G$-torsors on $S$ that are fppf-locally (resp., \'etale-locally) trivial; specifically, if $G$ is $S$-smooth (e.g., $G$ is $S$-reductive), then every fppf-locally trivial $G$-torsor is \'etale-locally trivial, so we have
+Let $S$ be a scheme, and let $G$ be an $S$-group scheme.
+Given an $S$-scheme $T$, by a $G$-torsor over $T$ we shall mean a $G_T\ce G\times_ST$-torsor.
+We denote by $\textbf{Tors}(S_{\fppf},G)$ (resp., $\textbf{Tors}(S_{\et},G)$) the groupoid of $G$-torsors on $S$ that are fppf-locally (resp., \'etale-locally) trivial.
+Specifically, if $G$ is $S$-smooth (e.g., if $G$ is $S$-reductive), then every fppf-locally trivial $G$-torsor is \'etale-locally trivial, so we have

-Let $X$ be a scheme.
-The category of invertible $\sO_X$-modules is denoted $\mathbf{Pic} X$.
-Assume that $X$ is locally coherent, for example, $X$ could be locally Noetherian or locally finitely presented over a Pr\"ufer ring.
-The category of reflexive $\sO_X$-modules is denoted $\sO_X$-$\mathbf{Rflx}$.